Florence Ugbem | September 15, 2023

 It’s very important for farmers to know what kinds of livestock care they can realistically and successfully take care of themselves and what kinds of care should be referred to veterinary paraprofessionals.

-Dr. Shamshudeen explains: “Vets and paraprofessionals can teach farmers basic bio health biosecurity processes such as hygiene and sanitation practices that help to limit and prevent infectious diseases from coming into the farm.”
+Dr. Shamshudeen explains: “Vets and paraprofessionals can teach farmers basic health and biosecurity processes such as hygiene and sanitation practices that help to limit and prevent infectious diseases from coming into the farm.”

 He adds: “Advising livestock farmers on what to do, where and when to stock animals, when to bring in new animals, what they should do, how to clean, and how often to clean the environment is a very important assignment which paraprofessionals should always do.”